Article

 chart_data(df)

-While the above chart can easily be generated within Workspaces' Portf application, the purpose was to demonstrate the basics of charting.
-With the basics in place, we can move on to something a little more interesting - comparing our portfolio to the 3 benchmarks we chose above.
+While the above chart can be generated within the Workspace PORTF application, the goal here was to demonstrate the basics of charting programmatically.
+With the basics in place, we can move on to something a little more interesting — comparing our 'European Balanced' portfolio to the benchmarks shown above.

-# Example 2 - Include the <index 1> and <index 2> benchmarks for our analysis...
+# Example 2 - Include the following benchmark indicies for the comparitive analysis:

 # Then chart the results...